GMC Registration and Licence to Practice

 - professional development opportunities to ensure you have every opportunity for progression.

-In addition,each Trust aims to identify, develop and promote best practice through clinical supervision, work-based learning and reflective practice in order to realize the full potential of individual doctors and clinical teams.
+In addition, each Trust aims to identify, develop and promote best practice through clinical supervision, work-based learning and reflective practice in order to realise the full potential of individual doctors and clinical teams.